yodarango/DS__shrood_app_v1/src/notes.md

-Finish the drawer
-use the same MUI drawer for my custom modals
+I need to finish drawer stack and the accept / reject modals